Universal Network Generation Model via Exponential Probabilistic Growth and Vari-linear Preferential Attachment: Abstract

 \section{Abstract}

-{ Random networks are convenient foundational platforms widely employed in network experiments.
-Generating networks that more accurately reflect real-world patterns is a significant topic within complex network research.
-This work propose a new network formation model: the vari-linear network, which includes two core mechanisms: exponential probabilistic growth and vari-linear preferential attachment.
-It overcomes the limitation of traditional growth mechanism in characterising low-degree distributions.
-And confirms that controlling the extent of non-linear in preferential attachment is key to achieving a better fit to the real network's degree distribution pattern.
-The results show that the vari-linear network model maintains high fitting accuracy across multiple real-world networks of varying types and scales.
-And exhibits several-fold performance advantages over traditional methods.
-Meanwhile, it provides a unified theoretical explanation for classic topological characteristics such as small-world networks and scale-free networks.
-It not only provides a more quality foundational network framework for network research, but also serve as the brand new paradigm for bridging the conceptual divide between various classical network models. }
+{ Generated networks are widely used in network-based research as a convenient simulation environment.
+Generating universal networks that more accurately reflect real-world patterns is a cornerstone task.
+This study proposes a vari-linear network generation model that incorporates two core mechanisms: exponential probabilistic growth and vari-linear preferential attachment.
+It concurrently overcomes the limitations of traditional growth in characterizing the low-degree region of the degree distribution and the issues regarding the universality of linear preferential attachment.
+Results indicate that our model describes real-world networks more comprehensively and faithfully, and is highly interpretable.
+Its performance on diverse empirical datasets is several times better than traditional methods.
+Related mechanisms and conclusions are substantiated through ablation experiments and statistical analysis.
+Notably, it achieves a unified interpretation of previously isolated classical network characteristics.
+This work not only provides a higher-quality universal network generation method, but also bridges the boundaries between traditional concepts, thereby promoting substantive progress in the ``world model'' of networks. }